 53-5 Diversity has been a major discussion point in CCWG-Accountability meetings and was one of the headline agenda items for Working Group 3; yet questions of diversity are barely mentioned in Recommendation 11 or indeed the third draft proposal generally.
 It could be suitable to add a paragraph which elaborates on the diversity issues that want consideration in Work Stream 2.

-53 Edit as follows: ‘The CCWG-Accountability Work Stream 2 is focused on addressing those accountability topics for which a timeline for developing solutions may extend beyond the IANA Stewardship Transition.’
+53 Edit as follows: ‘The CCWG-Accountability Work Stream 2 focuses on those accountability topics for which the timeline of developing solutions extends beyond that of the IANA Stewardship Transition.’

 53 Delete ‘taking place’ from the last line.